proof88/PGE/PGE/docpages/menu-04-Networking.md

               handleInputAndSendUserCmdMove() {
                   // Might send 1 MsgUserCmdFromClient to server in case of input.
                   // Currently strafe is the only continuous operation, it means: once you set the action, server keeps doing the action until explicitly said to stop.
+                  // v0.1.4: pkt traffic got fixed because due to a bug v0.1.3 still sent the same strafe command every frame to server.
+                  //
-                  // Some operations don't need to be set as continuous operation because they are triggered by keyup-keydown pairs thus cannot flood the server
+                  // Some operations don't need to be set as continuous operation because they are triggered by keyup-keydown pairs (controlled by getKeyboard().isKeyPressedOnce())
-                  // by simply pressing the relevant buttons continuously: jump, toggleRunWalk, requestReload, weapon switch.
+                  // thus cannot flood the server by simply pressing the relevant buttons continuously: jump, toggleRunWalk, requestReload, weapon switch.
+                  // So these are rate-limited at client-side implicitly by the fact that there is a physical limit how many times a player can do key-down-key-up series within a second,
+                  // for now we can say worst-case 5/sec, that is so low I'm not considering now.
+                  // v0.1.4: However, weapon changing by keyboard, currently for switching between pistol and mchgun back-and-forth, could reach worst-case 15 PKT/sec in v0.1.3.
+                  //         So in v0.1.4 a 500 millisecs time elapse is also needed between these keystrokes thus I believe switching back-and-forth is now worst-case 5 PKT/sec.
+                  //
+                  // AP-99: drop clients who are storming the server with too high rate (maybe programmatically).
+                  //
+                  // AP-3: introduce rate-limit for weapon changing by mouse scrolling (this is the client-side task, we already have AP-2 for this for server-side at handleUserCmdMoveFromClient).
+                  //
                   // But keeping left mouse button down continuously will generate message being sent out to server in every frame!
                   // If all players keep pressing the left mouse button down, it means:
                   // nPlayerCount number of MsgUserCmdFromClient: